Transgressing the algebraic coarse character map

-In his work, Roe posed the question whether \eqref{PairingEquation} holds in general \cite[Remark after Proposition 5.29]{roe_coarse_cohomology}, but to our knowledge, no answer to this question is available in the literature.
+Roe posed the question whether \eqref{PairingEquation} holds in general \cite[Remark after Proposition 5.29]{roe_coarse_cohomology}, but to our knowledge, no answer to this question is available in the literature.
 In concrete examples, the left hand side of \eqref{PairingEquation} is given as an operator trace and a priori takes values in complex numbers, while the right hand side of \eqref{PairingEquation} can be written as the index of an operator, which takes integer values.
-The equality of both is a ``quantization result'' for the trace-pairing; see \cite{LudewigThiangI}, where equality of \eqref{PairingEquation} is proved for general proper metric spaces and arbitrary classes classes in $K_*^\alg(\cB M)$, but only specific coarse cohomology classes.
+The equality of both is a ``quantization result'' for the trace-pairing; see \cite{LudewigThiangI}, where equality of \eqref{PairingEquation} is proved for general proper metric spaces and arbitrary classes in $K_*^\alg(\cB M)$, but only specific coarse cohomology classes.

 The purpose of this note is to show the following results.
-The first one is a slight generalization of the above mentioned result of John Roe and introduces one of the main players of this note, the algebraic assembly map, which is defined in \S\ref{Assembly}.
+The first one is a variant of the above mentioned result of John Roe and introduces one of the main players of this note, the algebraic assembly map, which is defined in \S\ref{Assembly}.

-\begin{thmA} Suppose that $M$ is a complete Riemannian manifold and let $N$ be a metrizable Higson-dominated corona of $M$ such that $(M_N, N)$ is a finite CW-pair ($M_N$ is the compactification of $M$ by $N$).
+\begin{thmA} Suppose that $M$ is a complete Riemannian manifold and let $N$ be a Higson-dominated corona of $M$ such that $(M_N, N)$ is a finite CW-pair ($M_N$ is the compactification of $M$ by $N$).

 Then equation \eqref{PairingEquation} holds for each class $\xi$ in $K_*^\alg(M)$, $* \in \{0, 1\}$, that lies in the image of the algebraic assembly map

 and each class $x$ in $K^{*-1}(\partial_h M)$ that is obtained by pullback from $N$. \end{thmA}